Sustainable Engineering Internship

 Project overview: How do power, water, and sanitation systems on a small island help us understand larger issues in sustainability?
 The unique location and nature of Appledore Island and Shoals Marine Laboratory provide an unparalleled opportunity for engineering students.
 This paid internship enables up to four interns to work side-by-side with SML staff and a variety of professional engineers to address the engineering challenges encountered when operating and maintaining electrical, drinking water, wastewater management, and saltwater systems on a remote island.
 Interns are expected to deliver a public presentation (Shoals Sustainability Symposium) and written report with recommendations for improvements and/or changes to existing infrastructure based on specific project assignments.

 Dates on Island: June 13 - July 11, 2022

 Shoals Sustainability Symposium: July 8, 2022

-Includes room & board for 4 weeks, and two roundtrips from Portsmouth, NH to Appledore Island.
+Includes room & board for 4 weeks and roundtrip transportation to Appledore Island from SML's Portsmouth, NH dock.
 Interns are responsible for their own transportation to/from Portsmouth, NH.